Snowpark Container Services: Additional considerations for services

 • secret_string if the Snowflake secret is of the generic_string type.

-Secrets passed as environment variables cannot be updated after a service is created.
+Note that Snowflake does not update secrets passed as environment variables after a service is created.

 Example 1: Passing secrets of the password type as environment variables